computervisionpro/EDA-and-Machine-Learning/README.md

 `weight = total_samples / (n_classes * class_samples)`

 On checking linear correlation between different features, it was found that features `X32` and `X34` were highly correlated with each other.
-Also, few features like in the middle region also seem to be correlated with each other to certain extent.
+Also, few features like in the middle region also seem to be correlated with each other to certain extent, as shown below.

 <img width="391" alt="corr" src="https://user-images.githubusercontent.com/40919247/123506231-c38eb680-d680-11eb-8dfc-fd2a250d6dc4.png">